[Updated: 9/26/17 Newest Story on SAP Indirect Access can be found here]

 Negotiate, negotiate, negotiate.

-Sorry for the teaser title but that’s the reality of the situation.
+Sorry for the teaser title but that’s the reality of the situation when it comes to SAP indirect access.
 There is no way around it.
 Every SAP ERP contract has verbiage in it about “definition of use”.
 Like it or not, you are required to have licenses to cover the various ways of accessing SAP, including indirect access.
 I covered that in my last post on the topic.
 How much you pay for those licenses is determined by how well you negotiate with SAP.
 It’s inevitable, you are going to have to negotiate with SAP for those indirect access license fees.

 Today I’d like to prepare you for that negotiation.